gvwilson/sensibleadventures/santas/santas.md

 but it's not.
-It's about right and wrong and revolution, about true love and not-so-true love, and about the right way to make and drink tea.
+It's about right and wrong and revolution, about true love and not-so-true love, and about how by the time you go home, it isn't really home any more.*

+*There's one kiss and quite a few explosions.
-The footnotes are there to lighten things up: feel free to laugh out loud and share them with friends to distract yourself during the scary bits.*
+The footnotes are there to lighten things up: feel free to laugh out loud to distract yourself during the scary bits.*

 </section>